briis/hass-weatherflow/README.md

 - Go to *Configuration* and *Integrations*
 - Click the `+ ADD INTEGRATION` button in the lower right corner.
 - Search for WeatherFlow and click the integration.
 - When loaded, there will be a configuration box, where you have to enter your *Station ID* and a *Personal Token* to get access to your data.
-When entered click *Submit* and the Integration will loadd all the entities.
+When entered click *Submit* and the Integration will load all the entities.

 If you want to change the update frequencies for the realtime data and forecast data, this can be done by clicking `CONFIGURE` in the lower left corner of the WeatherFlow integration..